Python Primer

 f

-range starting at position 2 upto but not including position 4
+range starting at position 2 up to but not including position 4

 replace position 1 with z